EdArdolino/EzConfig/README.md

 In Progress:
 1. Writing to crontab
-	1. Writing to file properly, but throwing unrelated errors
 2. Input sanitization
 	1. New lines added to end of all files, making sure input stays separated